Lindsey Lundin

 Welcome!

-I work with people who are wanting a supportive, affirming space where you can work through healing trauma, shifting negative inner narratives, the emotional weight of navigating grief or loss, changing difficult relationship patterns, or the systemic impact and nuances of having marginalized and intersecting identities.
+I work with people who are wanting a supportive, affirming space where they can work towards healing trauma, shifting negative inner narratives, get support with the emotional weight of navigating grief or changing difficult interpersonal patterns.

-People that seek me out often want support managing their emotional world with more ease and gaining clarity on the things that are keeping them feeling stuck.
 I also help people navigate things like big life transitions, LGBTQIA2S+ support, and managing anxiety or depression.
-Communities I work with often are people in non-traditional & poly family structures, queer folks, BIPOC, and people that are neurodiverse or navigating the potential for neurodiversity.
+Communities I work with often are queer folks, ally individuals, people in non-traditional & poly family structures, and people that are neurodiverse.

-With a relational foundation, building a trusted therapeutic relationship is key towards deep reflection, healing, and shifting the inner narratives that keep you suffering.
-I’ve seen this work help clients create space for greater self-awareness, compassionate accountability, and meaningful lasting change that helps them thrive.
-Clients have told me that through our work together they have felt an increased sense of self-trust, are better able to hold boundaries & advocate for their needs, navigate their relationships in healthier ways, as well as shift and heal the parts of themselves that feel stuck in cycles of hurt and shame.
+With a relational foundation in my practice, building a trusted therapeutic relationship is key towards deep reflection and shifting the parts of your life that keep you suffering.
+Clients have told me that through our work together they have felt an increased sense of self-trust, are better able to hold boundaries, and advocate for their needs.
+I also help clients learn to manage their anxieties and unburden the parts of themselves that feel stuck in cycles of hurt, trauma, neglect, or shame.

 Throughout my practice, I use an integrative approach of person-centered relational therapy, interpersonal awareness techniques, regulation & coping tools, IFS/Parts Work, and narrative exposure techniques.
 My therapeutic lens is rooted in attachment and systems; both the systems of our families as well as the social systems we live in and how they impact our mental health and well-being.